Turlough/MQTT-Pushbullet-Notification-Relay/README.md

 # MQTT-Pushbullet Relay

-Subscribes to a MQTT topic which publishes a URL (of a video feed) occasionally.
-When received, creates a [Pushbullet](https://www.pushbullet.com/#setup) notification that will be delivered to your phone and browser, with a link to the video feed so you can examine your new intruder.
-A timer prevents repeated (< 30 seconds interval) notifications from plaguing you.
+You will also need the publisher for this subscriber: https://github.com/Turlough/Object-Recognition-on-Pi-with-Movidius

+Effectively, this filters the objects published by topic 'camera/person', and generates a notification for your phone and to your browser when a new person is detected, using [Pushbullet](https://www.pushbullet.com/).

+Ideal for an IP security camera.

 ## Instructions
 Edit config/fake-config.py, and save as config.py.
 Use your own credentials and broker.

-##
-I will create companion repositories for object recognition later today (6 Mar 2019).
-These create the MQTT publications that this subscribes to.